hakzsam/re-pcounter-tools/hwdocs/pcounter/nv50-pcounter.rst

 The RASTER signals
 ==================

-All of the following signals use the B6 event mode.
+All of the following signals use the B6 event mode except rasterizer_pixelsout_count_1 which uses the single event mode.

 .. _raster-todo:
 TODO
 ----

 - shaded_pixel_count must be added.
-- rasterizer_pixels_out_count is wrong.

 +--------------------------------------------+-----------------+-----------------+----------+----------+
 |                                            |      START      |      EVENT      |   MUX    |    MUX   |